Last updated: June 22, 2026

 | Distributes revenue to holders | Any distribution mechanism | Digital Security (SEC) | Consult SEC registration requirements |

-| Native to a blockchain network | On the list of 16 named tokens | Digital Commodity (confirmed) | Verify CFTC compliance obligations |
+| Native to a blockchain network | Named in the release | Digital Commodity (confirmed) | Verify CFTC compliance obligations |

-| Native to a blockchain network | NOT on the list, network functional | Digital Commodity (requires analysis) | Document functionality + decentralization |
+| Native to a blockchain network | Not named, network functional | Digital Commodity (requires analysis) | Document functionality + decentralization |

-| Native to a blockchain network | NOT on the list, issuer still active | Possibly still investment contract | Evaluate outstanding issuer promises |
+| Native to a blockchain network | Not named, issuer still active | Possibly still investment contract | Evaluate outstanding issuer promises |

 | Pegged to USD/EUR/gold | Fiat-backed with qualifying reserves | Stablecoin (GENIUS Act) | Apply for PPSI licensing |

-| Pegged to USD/EUR/gold | Algorithmic or yield-bearing | Uncertain -- possibly Digital Security | Get classification opinion before launch |
+| Pegged to USD/EUR/gold | Algorithmic or yield-bearing | Uncertain — possibly Digital Security | Get classification opinion before launch |

 | Grants access to a service | Holders primarily use the function | Digital Tool (generally unregulated) | Monitor secondary market dynamics |